treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 ## If Statement

 It's January 1, 1997 and we're using Python 1.4.
 We have a list of colors and we'd love to know how many times each color occurs in this list.
-Let's do it!
+Let's use [a dictionary][1.4]!

 ```python
 colors = ["Brown", "Red", "Green", "White", "Yellow", "Yellow", "Brown", "Brown", "Black"]